-According to the U.S. Centers for Disease Control, cigarette smoke contains over 4,000 chemicals, of which more than 250 have been found to produce disease.
+According to the U.S. Centers for Disease Control, cigarette smoke contains over 4,000 chemicals, of which more than 250 have been found to produce inflammation and degenerative conditions.

 After the 30 days, those in the Noni groups showed significantly lower levels of inflammation and corrections in their respective cholesterol levels.
 The hs-CRP levels went down by 15% among the Noni groups.
 Homocysteine levels decreased by 24% among the Noni group.
 The triglyceride levels of the noni groups went down from 29% to 41%.
 The LDL-cholesterol levels of the Noni group went down by 9-28% after the thirty days, and HDL-c levels went up by 49 to 57 mg/dL.

 Interestingly, the researchers found no significant difference in the results between the Noni group that drank 29 mL versus the group that drank 118 mL per day of Noni.
 The researchers commented that “this may indicate a possible threshold of antioxidant activity.”

 This notion of “antioxidant threshold” has been found in other studies, where there is a certain point the phytonutrients seem to reach a point of diminishing returns with increased doses.
 This is not a surprise to natural health experts, who understand that the body must maintain balance.

 The researchers reported that there were no adverse events reported among the Noni consumers.